-The Fair Labor Standards Act established minimum wage, overtime pay, recordkeeping, and youth employment standards.
-It affects full-time and part-time workers in the private sector and in Federal, State, and local governments.
+The Fair Labor Standards Act, or FLSA, establishes minimum wage, overtime pay, recordkeeping, and youth employment standards affecting employees in the private sector and in Federal, State, and local governments.

 Determining a job's FLSA designation